 Recovery After Sports

 There is a lot of discussion about what you should and shouldn’t do post-match to recover.
-Here is a look at some common recovery methods and how they can help you.
+Here is a look at some common methods of recovery after sports and how they can help you.

 Nutrition is an important part of your recovery regime.
 While the amount of nutrients you need can vary depending on the type of sport you practice, generally after a match you should have a meal high in protein and glycaemic index carbohydrates.
 If you have any questions or would like to know what nutrients you should be consuming, make sure you contact a qualified nutritionist.